Spindel/rust-python-cross-example/README.md

 	RUN cargo install maturin

 These steps mean I have pretty much all I need available to cross-compile in a single container.
-Tee one thing remaining is to get the "armhf-lib" artifact from the first step into the rust compile container.
+The one thing remaining is to get the "armhf-lib" artifact from the first step into the Rust compile container.

 In my local tests, that was solved by using volume mounts when running the container.